HongdaWu1226/HongdaWu1226.github.io/_pages/about.md

 **Updates:**

-*   March 2022: I will go to Austin, TX, USA to attend the _WCNC_ 2022 (April 9 - 13).
-Feel free to contact and meet up!
+*   April 2022: I have received the Best Paper Awards from IEEE WCNC 2022!
+See the [certificate](../files/wcnc_bp.jpeg).

 *   March 2022: First-author paper explored the IoT caching problem with considering data lifetime and energy constrain has been submitted to _IEEE Transactions on Vehicular Technology_.
 See the ArXiv [preprint](../files/WuDRL.pdf).